Lujoda/B2-ETX3-Tutorial-2023-24/README.md

 At the bottom you will find additional external ressources covering other aspects.

 ## R Scripts and taks
-The R scripts privided here show you practical applications in R Studio related to the contents of the lecture.
+The R scripts privided here consist of two parts:

-They will also contain tasks you can work on to practise using R yourselves and get feedback or ask questions in the tutorial sessions.
+1. **Demonstration** (Lecture related statistics in R)**

+2. **Tasks** (Learn to do the statistics in R by yourselves)

+You can use the tutorial sessions to get feedback and help on this.

 ## Additional ressources